aloksrivastava7/aloksrivastava7/README.md

 *  Reactjs
 *  MongoDB
 *  MS SQL
+*  Salesforce Marketing Cloud
+*  Salesforce Energy & Utility Cloud
+*  Salesforce Sales & Service Cloud
+*  Salesforce LWC
-*  Salesforce
+*  Salesforce Apex

 ## Experience

-* Experienced Professional specializing in the energy utility domain as a Full Stack Developer, with current focus on the Salesforce Energy and Utility Cloud.
-In my capacity, I'm currently working on Salesforce.
-Additionally, I also have experience working on Reactjs.
-I have a strong foundation in agile software development methodologies.
-I've worked on Agile model.
+* I am an experienced Salesforce professional with a strong focus on the Energy domain.
+Over the past few years, I have honed my skills as a Salesforce developer, working extensively across Energy and Utility Cloud, Sales Cloud, Service Cloud, and Marketing Cloud.
+My current specialization lies in Salesforce Marketing Cloud, where I focus on crafting tailored solutions.
+I bring a robust technical foundation in Java, JavaScript, and database systems like MySQL and MongoDB, along with proficiency in React.js..
+Additionally, I have substantial experience in agile software development methodologies, consistently collaborating with cross-functional teams to deliver high-quality solutions under tight deadlines.

 ## Find me on ......